bis-med-it/SDMX-dashboard-generator/docs_src/getting_started.md

 - `dsdLink`: an URL of an application or file containing related the datastructure data

 - `metadataLink`: an URL of an application or file containing reference metadata (e.g. used in the info button).
-This is field is mandatory if `dsdLink` is provided.
+This is field is mandatory if `dsdLink` is provided

-- `DATA`: an URL of an application or file containing data
+- `DATA`: an URL of an application or file containing data.